 For Client certificates, according to different validation level, we will verify the Applicant's right to use or control the email address and verify the Applicant identity, see Section 3.2.2.8 for verification.

 3) MeSince Organization Validation

-The authorized applicant (Requester) is required to use MeSince APP to take photos of the following proof documents and upload them via MeSince APP.
+The authorized applicant (Requester) is required to submit one or more of the following proof documents.
 These documents include: